stravalib/stravalib/CONTRIBUTING.md

 # How to Contribute to Stravalib

-**Attention:** This contributing guide provides a high-level overview for contributing to `stravalib`.

 **Thank you for considering contributing to stravalib!**
 This is a community-driven project.
 It's people like you that make it useful and